 - Where the college cannot meet the needs of an applicant, it will refer student applicants to other colleges that may be able to meet their disability needs.
 This will be at no cost.

-- The College’s Disability Strategy will follow established and recommended good practice by organisations such as the UK Council for International Student Affairs (UKCISA) and The Council for International Education (UKCOSA).
+- The College’s Disability Strategy will follow established and recommended good practices by organisations such as the UK Council for International Student Affairs (UKCISA) and The Council for International Education (UKCOSA).

 - Encouraging applications from disabled persons

 - Ensure that staff involved in the recruitment of students are aware of any disclosed disabilities and where to refer students for more detailed information.

 - Acknowledging the fact that not all dyslexia cases have been diagnosed and this becomes the responsibility of academic staff to advise students who are experiencing academic difficulties to be assessed professionally if they suspect they may be dyslexia.

 Reasonable Adjustments and Special Consideration

 Where the disability is of a nature that the student/staff could not function normally with the facilities at the college, records will be kept as to how continuing and changing needs are met and to what extent special provisions are to be made including reasonable adjustments and special considerations by awarding bodies.
-Students who develop progressive and disabling conditions while studying with us will be encouraged to stay on the course and achieve their qualification.
+Students who develop progressive and disabling conditions while studying with us will be encouraged to stay on the course and achieve their qualifications.
 Reasonable adjustments made will be reviewed and monitored periodically to ensure the support is still relevant and effective.
 Additional information on some of the adjustments deemed reasonable, and special consideration arrangements will be found in our Learning Support Policy.

 Reasonable adjustments for staff might include the following: